mokolodi1/MedBook_/data_model.md

 ## Collections

-### Studies
+### Studies and Samples

+A *study* is a namespace for samples.
+A sample is merely a string contained within a study document; there are no *sample* documents.

-A study is a namespace for samples.
-Having access to a study allows the user to view the sample labels in the study.
-Being an administrator to a study means the user can add sample labels and edit the study name and description.
-Having access to a study does not give a user access to any clinical records nor to any genomic information.
+A study has collaboration security.
+Users with access to a study can view all fields in the study, including sample labels; this does not provide access to genomic information or clinical data.
+Administrators of a study can add sample labels and edit the study name and description.

-A study is uniquely identified by it's label.
-This label, such as `"WCDT"` or `"CKCC"` allows users to specify the study in files, such as clinical `.tsv`s.
+A study is uniquely identified by its *label*.
+This label, such as `"WCDT"` or `"CKCC"`, allows users to specify the study in files, such as clinical `.tsv`s.
 The study label also allows for unique naming of samples in instances where sample labels collide (ex. combining two studies each with a sample called `"A01"`).
 In such instances, the sample's name is shown as  `"STUDY/SAMPLE"` (ex. `"WCDT/DTB-001"`).

-Other possible fields include PUBMED id and the type of cancer.
+Other possible study fields include PUBMED id and the type of cancer.

+S in MedBook are defined in a study and there is no samples collection.

 ### Data sets

-A data set is MedBook’s representation of a rectangular tab-separated file where each column represents a sample and each row represents a gene, isoform, or other genomic feature.
+A *data set* is MedBook’s representation of a rectangular tab-separated file where each column represents a sample and each row represents a gene, isoform, or other genomic feature.

+Administrators of a data set may incrementally add new columns (samples) to a data set; the rows (genomic features) are immutable and defined by the feature set of the first added sample.

 Examples of possible data sets:
 - FPKM gene expression data for CKCC